-EDUG 673 Planning and Managing ESOL/Bilingual Curriculum and Instruction
+EDUG 673 Planning and Managing ESOL/Bilingual Curriculum and Instruction focused content to ESOL students.

-3 hours.
-Examines strategies for planning, managing, and teaching English as a second language and discipline-focused content to ESOL students.
 Emphasis is placed on curriculum, teaching, and learning approaches that accommodate a diverse population within the classroom.
 This course also focuses on strategies for collaborating with educators and community members in order to provide comprehensive, challenging educational opportunities for ESOL students.